VeloxQ: A Fast and Efficient QUBO Solver: Benchmarks against physics-inspired algorithms

-Since our physics-inspired solvers of choice are topology-agnostic, and so is VeloxQ, we have decided to benchmark them on three types of random instances with planted solutions: 3-regular 3-XORSAT equation planting~\cite{Hen2019}, tile planting~\cite{Perera2020}, and Wishart ensemble~\cite{Hamze2020}.
-This way we can create an ensemble of problems with exactly known ground state energies, to compare the solvers without the need for a reference solver.
-Tile planting and Wishart ensemble instances are especially interesting, because apart from known ground state, their `hardness' is continuously tunable, whereby `hardness' we understand empirically observed typical difficulty, and not more precise computer-science notions of computational complexity.
+Since both our physics-inspired solvers of choice and VeloxQ are topology-agnostic, we benchmark them on three families of random instances with planted solutions: \begin{itemize} \item \textbf{3-regular 3-XORSAT (3R3X)}~\cite{Hen2019} --- tests performance on instances with a golf-course-like landscape and low-lying excited states at extensive Hamming distance from the planted solution. \item \textbf{Tile planting (TP)}~\cite{Perera2020} --- tests robustness to tunable frustration in sparse lattice instances. \item \textbf{Wishart planting (WP)}~\cite{Hamze2020} --- tests dense zero-field Ising instances with tunable ruggedness, generated from random-constraint constructions with a planted ground state. \end{itemize} This setup yields problems with exactly known ground-state energies, allowing us to compare solvers without a separate reference solver.
+TP and WP instances are particularly informative because their \`hardness' is continuously tunable; by \`hardness' we mean empirically observed typical difficulty, not the more precise computer-science notion of computational complexity.
 To streamline the preparation of problems, we employ an open-source Python-based tool called \emph{Chook}~\cite{Perera2021}.
-For examples of benchmark instances, as well as scripts that were used to generate them see the online repository \cite{repository}.